-Join us as Haudenosaunee artists and other Indigenous nations from across Turtle Island come to celebrate and showcase their artistic gifts.
+June 28-30 2019 Haudenosaunee artists and other Indigenous nations from across Turtle Island came to celebrate and showcase their artistic gifts.
 The festival has become a destination for artists and audiences alike.

 The Onkwehón:we Festival celebrates contemporary and traditional Haudenosaunee (People of the Longhouse) artistic performances.
-Attendees will have the opportunity to participate in unique and vibrant traditions that have been practiced for generations.
+Attendees have the opportunity to participate in unique and vibrant traditions that have been practised for generations.
 Performances and events include storytelling, dance, music, theatre, visual arts, film and workshops.
-On Sunday June 30th there will be a special performance from the Sinquah Family Dance Troupe, an Indigenous dance troupe of the Hopi/Tewa/Choctaw Nations from northern Arizona, as well as a Smoke Dance contest.
+This year, on Sunday June 30th there was be a special performance from the Sinquah Family Dance Troupe, an Indigenous dance troupe of the Hopi/Tewa/Choctaw Nations from northern Arizona, as well as a Smoke Dance contest.

 This festival provides a space for Haudenosaunee artists and other indigenous nations from across Turtle Island.
 The vision is to create and grow a festival within the community that will be a destination for artists, audiences, organizations, and presenters to enjoy.